ShubhGohil/Heap_Manager/Http server/readme.md

 5 - GET executes for a simple file
 6 - GET started with directory handling
 7 - Some more modifications
-8 - More modifications and headers are pending in GET, but starte with HEAD
+8 - More modifications and headers are pending in GET, but started with HEAD 9 - Done POST